We’re building a #biggerTable and all are welcome – newcomers, members and friends. We have in-person and online worship options, see below.

 What do I do if I would like to be baptized or have my child baptized?

-That’s easy – talk to Pastor Jen!
+Just talk with Pastor Kate!
 She typically meets at home with those desiring baptism for conversation about what baptism is (and isn’t!)

 Baptisms are public acts done in the midst of a worship service so the one who is baptized experiences the love and prayers of the faith community they’re entering into.